Tuition Fees and Financial Aid

 The Institute invests considerable resources in financial aid, with the goal of attracting talented scholars from around the world, regardless of origin and financial ability.
 While other institutions generally offer only tuition reduction, the Institute also provides a large number of cost of living scholarships of CHF 18,000 each.

 We expect all of our students to contribute toward the cost of their education.
-Therefore, and in a spirit of responsibility and solidarity, each recipient of a full scholarship is required to pay an annual tuition fee of CHF 1,000.
+Therefore, and in a spirit of responsibility and solidarity, each recipient of a full tuition waiver is required to pay an annual tuition fee of CHF 1,000.

 Financial aid is awarded by the Scholarship Committee on the basis of a written application documenting financial need; by exception, a few merit-based scholarships are awarded each year on the basis of academic excellence.